Jewish Teens Changing the World, One Mitzvah at a Time

-The Social Justice Teen Fellowship program is an exclusive, action-oriented program that seeks to empower Fellows to take responsibility and action for significant social, economic and environmental problems in their local communities, both within and beyond the Jewish community.
+Winner of the 2019 Irving Fain Social Justice Award, the Social Justice Teen Fellowship program is an exclusive, action-oriented program for 11th and 12th graders that seeks to empower Fellows to take responsibility and action for significant social, economic, and environmental problems, both within and beyond the Jewish community.

-• Jewish Learning — Our Fellowship program provides a framework and a springboard to promote advocacy and action through the study of Jewish texts.
+Jewish Learning: Our Fellowship program provides a framework and a springboard to prompt advocacy and action through the study of Jewish texts.

 For more information, Tamara Donnenfeld, Director of Lifelong Learning, 786.364.9416, [email protected].

 - Eight Saturday or Sunday social action programs

 - Temple Beth Am Social Justice Speaker Series programs

 - A 4-day social action trip to Comalapa, Guatemala